⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Dosing Calculations:

 Use PrymaLab’s Peptide Calculator for precise dosing calculations.
 For example, to prepare a dose of 0.5 mg/kg for a 25g mouse (0.0125 mg total dose) from a 1mg/mL stock solution, you would need 12.5 μL of stock solution.
-For cell culture, to achieve a final concentration of 50 ng/mL in 10 mL of medium from a 100 μg/mL stock, you would add 5 μL of stock solution.
+For cell culture, to achieve a final level of 50 ng/mL in 10 mL of medium from a 100 μg/mL stock, you would add 5 μL of stock solution.

 Control Groups: